 Fyodor Dostoevsky (1821-1881), author of such works as Crime and Punishment, The Idiot, and The Possessed, is considered by many to be one of the world's greatest writers, and the novel The Brothers Karamazov is universally recognized to be one of genuine masterpieces of world literature.
-Two selections from the novel are included here.
-In the fist selection, from the chapter titled "Mutiny," Ivan Karamazov is discussing the problem of evil with his younger brother Alyosha.
-If God is really all powerful, all knowing, and truly loving, then why does evil exist?
+Within this novel the story, "The Grand Inquisitor," is told by Ivan Karamazov to his younger brother Alyosha.
+The two brothers had just been discussing the problem of evil-the classic problem of Christian theology: if God is really all powerful, all knowing, and truly loving, then why does evil exist?
 If God could not have prevented evil, then he is not all powerful.
 If evil somehow escapes his awareness, then he is not all knowing.
 If he knew, and could do something about it, but chose not to, then how can he be considered a loving God?
 One solution to this problem is to claim that evil does not really exist, that if we were to see the world from God's perspective, from the perspective of eternity, then everything comes out well in the end.
 Another response is to claim that it really isn't God's fault at all, it is ours.
 God gave us free-will and evil is the result of our misuse of that gift.
 Ivan will have none of these arguments.
 He brings up the particularly troubling case of the suffering of innocent children-how can they be blamed and punished if they are innocent?
 Ivan cannot accept that the suffering of an innocent child will be justified in the end.
 He refuses his ticket to heaven if the price is the suffering of one innocent child.
 The devout Alyosha then reminds his skeptical older brother of the One who gave His blood in order to forgive the sins of all.
 Ivan then counters with his story, "The Grand Inquisitor."
 In this story, Christ comes back, not at the end of the world, but during the worst days of the Inquisition, the day after a hundred heretics have been burned at the stake.
 The Grand Inquisitor, who presided over the burning of the heretics, has Christ arrested, and thrown into the dungeon.
 The story recounts the Inquisitor's interrogation of Christ.
 The Inquisitor claims that despite his good intentions, Christ misunderstood human nature, and that the Church has corrected his mistake.
 The story raises profound questions about human existence, the relationship between faith and the examined life, and the problem of freedom.